2e0byo/email/readme.md

 Put `email.py` somewhere sensible.
 Then create yourself a `oauth.py` following the model in `oauth_example.py`.

+## Initial Setup
+Make sure your `.pass` exists and has the right permissions.
+Run `python oauth.py USER@ACCOUNT --refresh` for every account defined in `oauth.py`.
+This will fire up a web browser (run with `BROWSER=/path/to/browser` to change) and direct you to your usual company login portal, after which it will extract the refresh token and save it to disk.

+You can pass all the accounts in at once, in which case they will be processed sequentially.
+Warning!
+If your browser keeps you logged in---which it probably will---and you have multiple accounts from the same provider, this may not do what you think.

 ## Offlineimap (or library usage)

 In my `~/.offlineimaprc` I have: